Psyduck-m/Atom_bits_blockchain/README.md

 As far as the webpage is concerned it includes the title, a brief description of the task and provides the user with the option to either enter in a new question or generate a question paper of 5 questions<br><br>

+The application is made on the Goreli test nertwork so you are would need Goreli Eth in order to continue

 <ol>
   <li> Button 1:- Allows the professor to connect the metamask wallet
   <li> Button 2:- Provides the user(professor) with a place holder of "Add the questions that you would like on the test"